Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Augustin Knesl, Večerní Praha, 1983

 Augustin Knesl informs that Hašek knew a certain Kamil Jurajda from Rožnov pod Radhoštěm in Moravia and claims that this person is the model for the occultist cook[e].
 Jurajda was born in 1883 and graduated as an agronomic at the technical college at Karlovo náměstí.
-Hašek knew several students from this institution and Knesl arrived at the conclusion that the author of The Good Soldier Švejk borrowed names for several of his literary characters from his circle of acquaintances here.
-Knesl claims that Jurajda was very religious and in addition an occultist but considering that Knesl tended to interpret fiction from The Good Soldier Švejk as facts there is good reason to view his claim with scepticism.
+Hašek knew many students from this institution, and Knesl concluded that the author of The Good Soldier Švejk had borrowed names for several of his literary characters from his circle of acquaintances here.
+Knesl claims that Jurajda was very religious and, in addition, an occultist, but considering Knesl's tendency to interpret fiction from The Good Soldier Švejk as facts, there is good reason to view his claim with scepticism.
 Still, there is no doubt that Kamil Jurajda was born in Rožnov pod Radhoštěm in 1883[f].
-From the autumn of 1912 he lived in Vinohrady.
-During World War I Jurajda served as a Leutnant with k.k.
+From the autumn of 1912, he lived in Vinohrady.
+During World War I, Jurajda served as Leutnant with k.k.
 Landsturm in the hinterland and obviously had no connection to Infanterieregiment Nr.
-91.
+91. In addition, Jaroslav Šerák points out that the stories Hašek wrote about Jurajda in 1908 and 1909 were written before Kamil Jurajda moved to Vinohrady.

 The occultist Adamíra